-The strategies you’ll need to use if you’re aiming for a 600 on the SAT Critical Reading section are not the same as those needed by perfect scorers.
-If you have a low SAT Reading score and need help getting up to a 600, this article can help.
+The strategies you’ll need to use if you’re aiming for a 30/40 on the SAT Reading section are not the same as those needed by perfect scorers.
+If you have a low SAT Reading score and need help getting up to a 30/40 on Reading (or a 600/800 on Evidence-Based Reading and Writing), this article can help.

 SAT Reading Skills

-These guides go into detail about every single question type on the current SAT Reading test.
-Learn about the skills each question type is testing, strategies for dealing with these questions, walkthroughs of actual SAT Reading questions, and practice questions for you to try.
+These guides go into detail about major question types on the SAT Reading test.
+Learn about the skills each question type is testing, get strategies for dealing with these questions, read our walkthroughs of actual SAT Reading questions, and try out some practice questions.

 You need to be able to separate details from what’s important to find main point or primary purpose of a paragraph, series of paragraphs, or a passage.
 This involves being able to read a sizeable amount of text and glean from it what’s important.

 Being able to draw (supported) inferences is the most important skill to have on SAT Reading.
 You must be able to make logical deductions, based on information in the passage.
 This means that you’ll need to be able to separate out what “could be possible, depending on a few things” from what “is likely true, given the information stated in the passage.”

 The most direct way you'll be tested on vocabulary in the SAT Reading section is through questions that ask you to explain the meaning of words in context in the passage.
 Often, all the answer choices will be correct for a certain definition of the word—it's up to you to figure out which meaning is being used in that particular context.